ahmeterdem1/Vector/README.md

 very small error compared to the original determinant.
 This is due to floating point numbers and can be disregarded for most of the uses.

+### _Matrix_.fast_inverse()

+Returns the inverse matrix, faster.
+Implements echelon algorithm to calculate determinants.
+Otherwise, it's the same.
+The other inverse method is faster when working with smaller dimensional matrices.
+But as the dimension grows, speed of this algorithm gets faster many orders of magnitude rapidly.